-It’s similar with relationships: passing through stages, getting support along the way, digging deep inside for answers and staying-power, and making it to the finish line called “real love.”
+It’s similar with relationships: passing through stages, getting support along the way, digging deep inside for answers and staying-power, and making it to the finish line called “true love.”

-What’s wrong with this wonderful picture?
-If we build a relationship with the deliberate behavior that’s being presented to us during the romance phase, instead of who the person really is, we’ll be surprised when we meet the rest of him or her.
+What’s wrong with this perfect picture?
+If we build a relationship with only the deliberate behavior that’s being presented to us during the romance phase, instead of who the person really is, we’ll be surprised when we meet the rest of him or her.

-A helpful tip for stage two: Examine whether it’s possible to say to your partner: “I accept you just as you are, and you don’t need to do something else, or be something else, in order to meet my expectations or to win my acceptance and approval.”
+A helpful tip for stage two: Examine whether it’s possible to say to your partner: “You don’t need to do something else, or be something else, in order to meet my expectations or to win my acceptance and approval.”